Solar Panels in Melbourne, VIC - Cost and Rebate Guide 2023

-There has never been a better time for Melbourne residents to go solar than in 2022!
-Thanks to the generous rebates, the falling solar panel prices and the rising electricity prices, you stand to save thousands in electricity bills.
+There has never been a better time for Melbourne residents to go solar than in 2023!
+Thanks to the generous rebates, the falling solar panel prices, and the rising electricity prices, you stand to save thousands in electricity bills.

 Here’s a guide on how much you should expect to spend and save on solar panels in Melbourne.

 There are numerous factors that influence the overall cost of solar panels.
-This ranges from the size of the solar system, brand of the panels and the angle and inclination of the panels on your roof.
+This ranges from the size of the solar system, the brand of the panels, and the angle and inclination of the panels on your roof.

 However, the most popular solar system among Melbourne residents (the 5kW solar system) goes for an average of $6,045.
 This is inclusive of taxes and total rebates offered.

 It’s worth noting that Melbourne solar owners enjoy two generous rebate programs; the federal rebate initiative and the state-level rebates.

 There’s also a feed-in tariff program that you can take advantage of to improve the ROI of your solar system.

 Here’s a breakdown of how much you can spend on solar systems of different sizes in Melbourne.